 - Store Promotions – the final place to get great diaper coupons is through the stores you shop at most.
 Many grocery stores and supercenters have baby clubs that you can join and they will send you store coupons to encourage you to shop with them.
 Publix and Kroger send out coupon flyers or have them in store for you to grab some extra coupons from time to time.

 - E-Coupons – Depending on your store you can use e-coupons to grab some extra savings.
-The main places are Savingstar, Ibotta, and UPromise.
+The main places are Savingstar and Ibotta.

 While you cannot get free diapers all the time, you can get them once in a while.
 I put together a list of how I score a few free diapers from time to time to help you supplement your savings.